kubernetes/enhancements/keps/sig-network/20190125-ingress-api-group.md

 1. Specify healthcheck behavior and be able to configure the healthcheck path and timeout.
 1. Improve the Ingress status field to be able to include additional information.
-The current status currently only contains provisions the IP address of the load balancer.
+The current status currently only contains the provisioned IP address(es) of the load balancer.
 1. Formalize the Ingress class annotation into a field and an associated `IngressClass` resource.
 1. Add support for non-Service Backend types.

-Note: this is a proposed list.
-Please discuss in the comments.

 ### Path as a prefix